 What is the Purpose of a Bladder Tank?

-The bladder tank manages to do this by utilizing space inside the tank to create pressurized air.
-That pressurized air then pushes water at 20-40 psi, depending on the configuration and intended use.
+The purpose of a bladder tank is to store and create pressurized water for houses and appliances that require power or water as a resource.
+It does this by utilizing space inside the tank to create pressurized air.
+That pressurized air then pushes water at 20-40psi, depending on the configuration and intended use.

 Galvanized pressure tanks, while bigger, are less efficient at creating pressure because of the volume of water it takes to generate compressed air inside the tank.